Toll-Free : 1.800.761.1787

 Upload your data file in Intuit - Screenshot Image

-1. The next step is to make sure that you enter the Case, email, and PIN provided to you by the agent.
+1. The next step is to ensure that you enter the Case, email, and PIN provided to you by the agent.

-2. After entering the correct credentials, you should proceed ahead by accepting the Terms of service and then choosing the Sign-in option.
+2. Followed by accepting the Terms of service and then choose the sign in option.

-3. After that, choose the + tab to the right of the case number and then hit on the Upload option.
+3. After that, choose the + tab to the right of the case number and then click on Upload option.

 Upload your data file in Intuit - Screenshot Image 1

-1. Now, choose the Browse your device to look for and choose the File.
+1. Now, choose the Browse your device to look for and select the File.
 (You can also drag and drop the files here).

 Upload your data file in Intuit - Screenshot Image 2